-As of December 31, 2018, we employed 256 employees, seven of whom were partime employees in retail and distribution and fulfillment positions, within the United States and Canada.
-Of the full-time employees, 36 were employed in administration and corporate management positions, 23 were employed in accounting, finance and compliance positions, 110 were employed in marketing and sales positions, 74 were employed in distribution and fulfillment positions and six were employed in retail positions.
+As of June 30, 2018, we employed 214 employees, five of which were part-time employees, within the United States and Canada.
+Of the full-time employees, 35 were employed in administration and corporate management positions, 19 were employed in accounting positions, 89 were employed in marketing and sales positions, 61 were employed in distribution and fulfillment positions and 10 were employed in retail positions.
 None of our employees is covered by a collective bargaining agreement and we consider our employee relations to be good.
 All employees are subject to contractual agreements that specify requirements on confidentiality and restrictions on working for competitors as well as other standard matters.